the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 Using |TVB| interface, users can view all data types associated with a project and choose to export individual pieces of data.

+The *Export Datatype* operation can be done in two ways: with or without links.

-The *Export Datatype* operation results in a file with a format specific to |TVB|; it is not a standard format that can be used automatically by other software.
+Export in **TVB Format** (without links) results in a file with a format specific to |TVB|; it is not a standard format that can be used automatically by other software.
 This is basically HDF5/H5 format [`http://www.hdfgroup.org/HDF5 <http://www.hdfgroup.org/HDF5>`_] which, for each data type, contains both data and metadata.
 These files can be easily opened in Python / Matlab / Java / C++ for additional processing.

+Export in **TVB Format with links** will export not only the chosen file, but all other files which are linked to this datatype as well.
+This second type of export will result in a ZIP file, which contains an HDF5/H5 file for each exported datatype.

 In case you want to process HDF5 files with Matlab you can find API documentation here: